First Grade Curriculum

 - Apply the Church teachings to their daily lives

-The first grade language arts program focuses on the broad areas of oral language, reading, writing, and word study.
-Students will be introduced to a wide variety of fiction and nonfiction literature which will serve as a basis for instruction and practice in phonics, vocabulary, comprehension, fluency, and writing.
+The Kindergarten language arts program focuses on the broad areas of oral language, reading, writing, and word study.
+Students will be introduced to a wide variety of fiction and nonfiction literature which will serve as a basis for instruction and practice reading.

-- Use a variety of reading comprehension strategies (i.e. predicting, inferring, making connections, drawing conclusions)
+- Use a variety of reading comprehension strategies (i.e. predicting, inferring, making connections)

 - Respond to literature orally and in writing.